About me

 What do we actually do?

-In the first couple of sessions we’ll work on an assessment to get a clear picture of what’s bothering you and what you'd like to get from therapy.
-The assessment is part of the work and will help you gain more understanding into your problem also.
+In the first session we’ll work to get a clearer picture of what's going on for and inside you.
+And what you'd like to get from therapy.
+The assessment is part of the work and will help you gain more insight into what you are struggling with.
+From here we’ll make a plan together for regularity of sessions and what we are working towards.

 What type of counsellor am I?

-I’m an integrative counsellor which means I draw on different approaches to counselling depending on your needs.
-My training and experience is both in behavioural and humanistic counselling (Acceptance Commitment Therapy and Person Centred Counselling).
+Prior to training in IFS my training and experience had been in both in behavioural and humanistic counselling (Acceptance Commitment Therapy and Person Centred Counselling).

-I'm led by you and what you bring.
+I'll be led by you and what you bring.
 This doesn't mean I sit and nod and repeat things back at you the whole session (like the cliche from the movies).
-I'll work hard with you to help you find ways to navigate the situation you are feeling stuck in.
-Our work will be very practical, including practical exercises if you are willing.
+Rather I'll listen to all the parts of you that show up, helping you hear and get to know and support them too.

 Getting started

-Email, text or call me to arrange a complimentary 20 minute chat.
-In this chat I'll ask you a little bit more about what you are looking to work on and I'll explain more about how I work.
-You can ask any questions.
-From there we can decide if we'd be a good fit to work together.
+Email me to arrange an initial appointment.
+In our first 50 minute appointment we will explore together what you are looking to work on and I'll can explain and demonstrate how I work.
+From here we can decide if we're be a good fit to continue to work together.

 Training, qualifications & experience